One of the largest internet outages ever recorded occurred this weekend

 Incorrect Flowspec rule

-As its own services were affected by the outage, Cloudflare paid close attention and it believes that an incorrect Flowspec rule which came at the end of a long list of BGP updates may have caused it.
+As its own services were affected by the outage, Cloudflare paid close attention and believes that an incorrect Flowspec rule that came at the end of a long list of BGP updates may have caused it.

+If this was the case, every router in CenturyLink/Level(3)'s network would have received the Flowspec rule and started blocking BGP, which would lead them to stop receiving the rule.

 BGP routes are a type of message that internet companies relay between each other to inform each internet provider which group of IP addresses is available on their network.
-However, CenturyLink's incorrect Flowspec rule also brought down some routers outside of its network which began to announce incorrect BGP routes to other Tier 1 internet services and this brought down other networks, causing the major internet outage experienced over the weekend.
+However, CenturyLink's incorrect Flowspec rule also brought down some routers outside of its network which began to announce incorrect BGP routes to other Tier 1 internet services.
+This brought down other networks, causing the major internet outage experienced over the weekend.

 - We've also highlighted the best cloud computing services